 Module code: ELIM055

-Over the past 90 years, only two women have won the Oscar for best director and only 5 more have been nominated.
+Over the past 90 years, only three women have won the Oscar for best director and only 4 more have been nominated.
 Hollywood’s marginalisation of women’s authorial agency reflects a global pattern of women being shut out of the top creative jobs of director and screenwriter.
 Instead, women who work in film are more often found in roles that tend not to be recognised as creatively significant.
 Why is it that women have faced such barriers to entry and success in the world of film?
 Why are the roles that women typically undertake considered less important or valuable to a film’s success?
 Are women’s films less well-regarded critically and by audiences?
 Has this changed over time?

 This module explores the relationship between gender and labour in film by looking at the types of roles women have played in filmmaking.
 Instead of thinking about how women are represented on screen via the characters they play, we will consider the part they play behind the camera in getting films, of all types, made.
 In doing this, we will be looking at, and questioning, perceptions of the types of roles women can, should and do undertake in filmmaking, both currently and in the past.
 We will consider the work of women who have risen to positions of prominence as writers, directors and producers in the mainstream global film industries as well as looking at the opportunities afforded to women in other arenas, such as independent and experimental film.
 Just as importantly, we will think about women’s ‘invisible’ labour in filmmaking, be that through low-valued, gendered jobs (such as make-up artists and secretaries) or through amateur and non-professional filmmaking activities.

 As a whole, the module will question whether, and if so how, women’s creative power and agency in film has been marginalised, and the ways women have sought to overcome this.

 This module is open to all students, whether or not you have previously taken any film studies modules.

 HONESS ROE Bella (Lit & Langs)

 ECTS Credits: 7.5